Bury St Edmunds RUFC

 Bury St Edmunds RUFC is a rugby union club based in Bury St Edmunds in Suffolk.
 Founded in 1925 as Bury and West Suffolk Rugby Football Club, the Men's 1st XV currently play in the fourth tier of the English league system, National League 2 East.
-The club has 4 senior Men's sides, and a women's side as well who play in the 3rd tier of the RFU system, Championship Midlands 2.
+The Women's side who play in the second tier of the RFU system, Championship North 1.
+There are a total of 4 senior men's teams, and 2 women's teams, as well as mini's, youth boys and youth girls.

 History

 Bury St Edmunds RUFC played their first match as "Bury and West Suffolk Rugby Football Club" in 1925, with post-war practice taking place at Culford School.
-In 1974, seventeen members of the team were killed when Turkish Airlines Flight 981 crashed outside Paris.
+In 1974, 18 members of the team were killed when Turkish Airlines Flight 981 crashed outside Paris.

 In 2001, the first team was promoted to London 3 North East, winning the league six years later to be promoted to London 2 North in 2007.
 Promotion to National League 3 London & SE followed in 2013 after they won London Division 1 North, winning all 26 games during the season.

+In 2025, the women's side were crowned Champions of Women's Championship Midlands 2 (2024-25), winning 9 out of the 10 games and were promoted into the 2nd tier of rugby, Championship North 1, for the 2025-26 season.